AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/measure/named-account-insights.md

 >[!NOTE]
 >
->Click the **Account Team Actions** drop-down to add/remove account members, or assign an account owner.
+>Click the **[!UICONTROL Account Team Actions]** drop-down to add/remove account members, or assign an account owner.

-## ICP Indicators {#icp-indicators}
+## [!UICONTROL ICP Indicators] {#icp-indicators}

-View the ICP Indicators you selected to export when you [tuned your model](/help/marketo/product-docs/target-account-management/account-profiling/account-profiling-ranking-and-tuning.md#model-tuning).
+View the [!UICONTROL ICP Indicators] you selected to export when you [tuned your model](/help/marketo/product-docs/target-account-management/account-profiling/account-profiling-ranking-and-tuning.md#model-tuning).

 ![](assets/eight.png)